Ecoclean Inc. News Blog

 An Overview of Water-Based Parts Cleaning

-In our prior blog articles, we’ve provided anand discussed the .
+In our prior blog articles, we’ve provided an Overview of Industrial Parts Washers and discussed the Basics of Parts Cleaning.
 With those overviews provided, our next articles will go into depth on each of the basic technologies used in cleaning operations: Aqueous, Hydrocarbons, Modified Alcohols, Steam and others (plasma, laser, CO2, etc.).
 This article will provide a more detailed look at washers using aqueous cleaning media, which is the most common and diverse method for cleaning parts.

 Automated aqueous-based parts cleaning systems work by using both physical and chemical actions to displace contaminants from the manufactured parts.On the physical side, cleaning systems play with mechanical functions like pressure, flow, turbulence, ultrasonic, filtration, etc. to remove the particles from the parts.
 On the chemical side, a mixture of water with detergent(s) is used at different temperatures and concentrations to remove coolant, oil and grease from the components.
 Mixing the right chemicals in a water-based solution can result in the right cleaning solution that cannot only remove oil and emulsion but in many situations can also perform fine cleaning of assembly parts and leave a rust inhibitor film around the parts.
 These two aspects can be combined in a wide variety of styles and sizes and the selection of the right one is dependent upon the part, the contamination and the desired results.
 The best results are normally achieved in immersion processes with a combination of rotation and oscillation movement of the parts to support the cleaning and drying effect.
 Inline tunnel washers have the advantage of a continuous flow of parts and are perfect for cases where general cleaning and simple blow off drying is sufficient.